PhantomInsights/comments-generator/README.md

 This list is then merged into one big string that will then be split into individual words.

-the purpose of this is to increase the number of outcomes.
+The purpose of this is to increase the number of outcomes.

 ```python
 comments_list.append(row["body"])